missionpinball/mpf-docs/hardware/pkone/leds.rst

 | :doc:`/config/pkone`                                                         |
 +------------------------------------------------------------------------------+

-Each PKONE Lightshow add-on board has a built-in 8-group RGB LED controller which can drive up to 64 RGB LEDs per group (a total of up to 512 LEDs).
+Each PKONE Lightshow add-on board has a built-in 8-group RGB or RGBW LED controller (depending upon which firmware is loaded on the Lightshow) which can drive up to 64 RGB or RGBW LEDs per group (a total of up to 512 LEDs).
 This controller uses serially-controlled LEDs (where each LED element has a little serial protocol decoder chip in it), allowing you to drive dozens of LEDs from a single data wire.
 These LEDs are generally known as "WS2812" (or similar).